Pulitzer Prize for Music: History

-In 1996, after years of internal debate, the Pulitzer Board announced a change in the criteria for the music prize "so as to attract the best of a wider range of American music."
-The result was that the next year, Wynton Marsalis became the first jazz artist to win the Pulitzer Prize.
-But his victory was controversial because, according to the Pulitzer guidelines, his winning work, Blood on the Fields, a three-hour-long oratorio about slavery, should not have been eligible.
-Winning works are supposed to have had their first performance during the year of the award, but Marsalis's piece premiered on April 1, 1994, and its recording, released on Columbia Records, was dated 1995.
-Yet the piece won the 1997 prize.
-Marsalis's management had submitted a "revised version" of Blood on the Fields that "premiered" at Yale University after Marsalis made seven small changes.
-When asked what would make a revised work eligible, the chairman of that year's music jury, Robert Ward, said: "Not a cut here and there...or a slight revision", but rather something that changed "the whole conception of the piece."
-After being read the list of revisions made to the piece, Ward acknowledged that the minor changes should not have made it eligible, but said, "the list you had here was not available to us, and we did not discuss it."
+In 1996, the Pulitzer Board announced a change in the criteria for the music prize "so as to attract the best of a wider range of American music."
+African-American composer and trumpeter Wynton Marsalis became the first jazz artist to win the Pulitzer Prize in 1997.
+The legitimacy of his win was debated, as his entry, Blood on the Fields, should not have been eligible according to the Pulitzer guidelines: winning works are required to have had their first performance during the year of the award, but Marsalis's piece premiered on April 1, 1994, and Columbia Records released its recording in 1995.
+In an attempt to bypass that requirement, Marsalis's management had submitted a "revised version" of Blood on the Fields that had seven minor changes and a "premiere" at Yale University.
+When asked what would make a revised work eligible, the chairman of that year's music jury, Robert Ward, said: "Not a cut here and there...or a slight revision", but rather something that changed "the whole conception of the piece".
+After reading a list of the revisions to the piece, Ward acknowledged that they should not have made it eligible.

-Nine women have received the Pulitzer Prize: Ellen Taaffe Zwilich in 1983; Shulamit Ran in 1991; Melinda Wagner in 1999; Jennifer Higdon in 2010; Caroline Shaw in 2013; Julia Wolfe in 2015; Du Yun in 2017; Ellen Reid in 2019; and Tania León in 2021.
+Ten women have received the Pulitzer Prize: Ellen Taaffe Zwilich in 1983; Shulamit Ran in 1991; Melinda Wagner in 1999; Jennifer Higdon in 2010; Caroline Shaw in 2013; Julia Wolfe in 2015; Du Yun in 2017; Ellen Reid in 2019; Tania León in 2021; and Rhiannon Giddens in 2023.
 In addition to being the first woman to receive the award, Zwilich was also the first woman to receive a Doctor of Musical Arts degree in composition at the Juilliard School of Music.
 Du is the first woman of color to receive the award.
 George Walker was the first African American composer to win the Prize, for his work Lilacs in 1996.

 In 1992 the music jury, which that year consisted of George Perle, Roger Reynolds, and Harvey Sollberger, chose Ralph Shapey's Concerto Fantastique for the award.
 The Pulitzer Board rejected that decision and gave the prize to the jury's second choice, Wayne Peterson's The Face of the Night, the Heart of the Dark.
 The jury responded with a public statement that they had not been consulted in that decision and that the Board was not professionally qualified to make such a decision.
 The Board responded that the "Pulitzers are enhanced by having, in addition to the professional's point of view, the layman's or consumer's point of view" and did not rescind its decision.